tutgnss/GNSS_visualization_tools/docs/index.rst

 Contents:
 ---------

-The aim of the project is to create your own scenario that you want to launch on a Multi-GNSS Simulator Spectracom, to run this scenario and to visualize a range of data coming from both the Spectracom and a Ublox receiver.
+The aim of the project is to compare simulated and broadcast data.
+For that you will be able to create scenario that you want to launch on a Multi-GNSS Simulator Spectracom, to run this scenario and then, thanks to a simple graphical interface visualize a range of data coming from the simulator and the receiver(s).

 The main documentation for the site is organized into a couple sections: